-2018 legal fees principally relate to costs of establishing our US subsidiary (LDT) in 2018.
-Legal fees increased in Q2 2019 mainly as a result of Liberty becoming public.
-Legal fees decreased slightly in Q3 2019 however increased again in Q4 2019 as the Company incurred costs associated with a potential financing.
+Legal fees increased in Q2 2019 and subsequently mainly as a result of Liberty becoming a public entity.
+Legal fees decreased slightly in Q3 2020 however increased again in Q4 2020 as a result of additional costs incurred associated with the corporate transaction with DrawDown.

-Our marketing expenditures have benefits to both brand and market awareness as well as investor and shareholder interest.
-For this reason we split our costs on marketing between brand and market awareness, and also general & administrative costs.
+Marketing expenditures have benefits to both brand and market awareness as well as investor and shareholder interest.
+For this reason, the Company splits the costs on marketing between brand and market awareness, and general & administrative costs.
 Costs increased in Q2 & Q3 2019 primarily as a result of entering into marketing contracts once the Company became public in April 2019.
-In Q4 2019, marketing costs decreased as the Company was in search of seeking additional financing and limited its marketing budget.
-Please refer section 4.1 marketing expenditures for additional details.
+In Q4 2019 and the first two quarters of 2020 marketing costs decreased as the Company limited its marketing budget due to cash constraints.

 GS RTO transactions costs are expenses associated with the reverse takeover that occurred between Liberty and LPC in Q2 2019.
-The main costs include the shares that were issued to the former Liberty shareholders as well as the shares issued for the finders fee.
+The main costs include the shares that were issued to the former Liberty shareholders as well as the shares issued for finder's fee.

-Table 12: RTO Transaction Costs December 31, 2019
+Table 12: RTO Transaction Costs (\$) December 31, 2019

 Purchase price:

 Fair value of shares retained by Gulfstream shareholders 1,654,795

 Transaction costs 191,317

 Finders fee 560,740

 Total purchase price 2,406,852

 Net assets acquired:

 Current assets 215,668

 Current liabilities (14,638)

 Net Identifiable assets 201,030

 Reverse acquisition costs 2,205,822